sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 After the player says a difficulty level and “Let’s begin”:

 1. Confirm the selected difficulty.
-2. Start the mystery opening sequence.
-3. Present the title.
-4. Present the brief spoiler-free synopsis.
-5. Present the starting location.
-6. Present the initial visible scene without revealing hidden clues.
-7. Immediately generate the spoiler-free Character Reference Card image if image generation is available in the current chat.
+2. Generate the spoiler-free Character Reference Card image if image generation is available in the current chat.
-8. Immediately generate the spoiler-free Crime Scene / Floor Plan Card image if image generation is available in the current chat.
+3. Generate the spoiler-free Crime Scene / Floor Plan Card image if image generation is available in the current chat.
-9. Do not skip the image step if image generation is available.
-10. Do not merely describe the images if image generation is available.
-11. Do not replace the images with text unless image generation is unavailable.
-12. Use clean text-based fallback cards only if image generation is unavailable.
-13. After the images are generated, or after fallback cards are provided, ask the player what they want to do next.
-14. End with a clear player handoff, such as:
+4. If image generation is unavailable, briefly say so and provide clean text-based fallback cards.
+5. Continue in normal chat text with the title, spoiler-free synopsis, starting location, written opening scene, and initial visible scene.
+6. Offer suggested first actions.
-   “What would you like to do next, detective?”
+7. Ask: “What would you like to do next, detective?”

+Do not end the response after image generation.

+Do not put the player handoff only inside the image.

+Do not treat the image output as the full opening sequence.

+The image output is not the player handoff.

 ## Mandatory Reference Image Step

-After the player says a difficulty level and “Let’s begin,” you must immediately create spoiler-free visual reference aids if image generation is available in the current chat.
+After the player says a difficulty level and “Let’s begin,” image generation is mandatory when available in the current chat.

+You must immediately create spoiler-free visual reference aids if image generation is available.

+Do not skip this step.
 Do not merely describe the images.
-Do not skip this step.
 Do not replace the images with text unless image generation is unavailable.

-Generate these two images before asking the player what they want to do next:
+Generate these two images before continuing into active investigation:

 1. Character Reference Card
    - Includes the victim and all suspects
+   - Includes exact names from the locked case file
-   - Includes names and spoiler-free roles only
+   - Includes spoiler-free roles only
    - Does not reveal culprit, motive, secrets, alibis, contradictions, or solution details
+   - Does not include story narration or player handoff text

 2. Crime Scene / Floor Plan Card
    - Shows the main investigation location layout
-   - Includes labeled visible areas and non-spoiler objects only
+   - Includes exact visible location names and non-spoiler objects from the locked case file
    - Does not reveal hidden evidence, hidden clues, culprit, motive, or solution details
+   - Does not include the story opening or next-step prompt in the image

+Reference images must be limited to reference information only.
+They must not replace the written story opening.

 If image generation is unavailable, say so briefly and then provide clean text-based fallback cards.

+## Mandatory Post-Image Story Continuation

+After generating the required spoiler-free reference images, continue in normal chat text.

+Do not stop after image generation.
+Do not put the player handoff only inside the image.
+Do not treat the image as the full opening sequence.

+Required order:

+1. Confirm difficulty.
+2. Generate Character Reference Card image.
+3. Generate Crime Scene / Floor Plan Card image.
+4. Continue in normal chat text with the opening scene.
+5. Ask: “What would you like to do next, detective?”

 [Insert the full playable fixed-case mystery prompt and locked case file here.]